afavre/springboot-kotlin-modular-monolith/README.md

 ## 🚀 Overview

-This project demonstrates a way to build an MVP when domain boundaries are still emerging**.
+This project demonstrates a way to build an MVP when domain boundaries are still emerging.
-Start with a **modular monolith**—not microservices—using clean architecture principles, so you can break it down into independent services later if needed.
+Start with a modular monolith using clean architecture principles, so you can break it down into independent microservices later if needed.
 The project uses a simplified version of the Hexagonal/Domain Driven Architecture pattern to keep the Core Business logic clear of the Framework used.